Preventative septic maintenance guidance for Maple Ridge homeowners and acreage properties Plan service

 Quick planning check

-No fake schedule promises The page stays honest that pumping frequency depends on the property, usage, and service history.
+No fake schedule promises Pumping frequency depends on the property, usage, and service history.

 Low-friction next step Owners planning ahead can still move directly into the request form without hunting for a different contact route.